Skip to content

 The English flag (St. George’s Cross) is a red cross on a white background

-England is an independent country and part of the larger geographical entity of Great Britain, but it is not a sovereign state.
-Located in Western Europe, it has its own parliament and government.
-The capital, London, is not only the political center of England but also one of the world’s most significant metropolises.
+England is an independent country and at the same time part of the larger geographical entity of Great Britain, but not a sovereign state.
+The capital, London, is not only the political center of England but also one of the most important metropolises in the world.
 The royal family resides here, and world-famous landmarks such as the Tower of London, the Houses of Parliament, and the iconic red double-decker buses shape the cityscape.

 According to “Studentsabroad,” England covers an area of about 130,400 square kilometers and has around 54 million inhabitants.
 The official language is English.